 Standard audio CDs (CDDA) remain a widely used and easily available format for digital music.
-All Innuos servers and streamers can rip (extract) audio tracks from compliant CDs and store them as FLAC or WAV files.
+All Innuos server and streamers with internal storage can rip (extract) audio tracks from compliant CDs and store them as FLAC or WAV files.
 Both formats are lossless, meaning they preserve the original sound quality of the CD, and are stored on the internal storage.

 Our systems are not built to work like traditional CD players, so discs cannot be played directly.
 Instead, CDs need to be ripped first.
 This approach reduces noise and interference during playback and supports the role of the server as a central music library, streaming either to your networked Hi-Fi system or directly to a connected DAC.